lkorinek/mlops-project/reports/README.md

 >
 > Answer:

-We used branches couple times during the project, but since team members worked on separate parts that didn’t impact each other, it was simpler to just work on the main branch.
+We used branches a couple times during the project, but since team members worked on separate parts that didn’t impact each other, it was simpler to just work on the main branch.
 However, there were pull requests created by Dependabot for dependency updates.